PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/OutbreakFinder.md

 ### Settings

+1. Screen size: Must be 100% within the Switch settings
+2. Video Resolution: 1080p or higher in program settings
+   > Text recognition is not reliable at low resolutions.
-1. Text speed is fast.
+3. Text speed is fast.
-1. Make sure the Game Language is set correctly.
+4. Make sure the Game Language is set correctly.
 This program needs to read the Pokémon names!

 ### Instructions